Separate mass scaling of the widths of the rapidity distributions for mesons and baryons at energies available at the Facility for Antiproton and Ion research: Introduction

-In this work, an attempt has been made, with UrQMD-3.3p1 \cite{urqmd1, urqmd2, petersen} generated Au+Au events at 10, 20, 30 and 40 AGeV, to investigate the evolution of the width of the rapidity distribution with beam rapidity and the rapidity dependence of strangeness enhancement factor of a few mesons and baryons.
-The event statistics of our generated data (for central collisions only) is presented in Table \ref{event_statistics}.
-It may be worth mentioning that even though there exist experimental results on the evolution of width of rapidity distribution on beam rapidity for a number of hadrons \cite{data,phi_NA49_2}, no such result has been reported inclusive of $\Lambda$ baryon, whose mass is in close proximity with $\phi$ meson.
-Such a study with UrQMD generated $\Lambda$ is also important because of the fact that $\Lambda$, resulting from the decay of $\Sigma^{0}$, can not be separated from the directly produced one via a secondary vertex measurement \cite{lambda_sigma} and hence the experimentally measured value of $\Lambda$ is an overestimation of the number of $\Lambda$ actually produced in the collision.
-Although due to nearly equal mass and identical quark content, $\Sigma^0$ and $\Lambda$ are expected to exhibit same rapidity width, yet it is desirable that one should study the rapidity width of the produced $\Lambda$ alone using an appropriate event generator.
-Furthermore, the differential strangeness enhancement results are not available from any experiment yet.
-Thus, it would be desirable to cross-check these findings using UrQMD with experimental results, which will be possible when CBM comes into operation.
+In this work, an attempt has been made, with UrQMD-3.3p1 (without taking into account the hydro part) \cite{urqmd1, urqmd2, petersen} generated $Au+Au$ events at 10, 20, 30, and 40\textit{A} GeV, to investigate the evolution of the width of the rapidity distribution with beam rapidity ($y_{b}$) of a few mesons and baryons and compare UrQMD predictions with the existing experimental data.
+The event statistics of our generated data (for central collisions only) are presented in Table \ref{event_statistics}.
+It may be worth mentioning that though there exist reports \cite{data5,phi_NA49_2} on the evolution of width of the rapidity distribution with beam rapidity inclusive of $\overline{\Lambda}$, no such result has been reported including the $\Lambda$ baryon.
+Even though, $\Lambda$ and $\overline{\Lambda}$ have same mass, which is in close proximity with the mass of $\phi$ meson, a distinctive feature of $\Lambda$ ($uds$) and $\overline{\Lambda}$ ($\overline{u}\overline{d}\overline{s}$) is that while the former is created from the leading baryons, the latter is created from newly produced quarks.